Ricard0Contreras/CoLadge/README.md

 # 🎨💓 CoLadge

-CoLadge is a easy to use application that builds colages from the colors of a set of pictures, export them as a bigger canvas with the resulting color gradient of all the pictures.
+CoLadge is an easy to use application that builds collages from the colors of a set of pictures, it exports them as a bigger canvas with the resulting color gradient of all the pictures.
 Written in Python for portability and compatibility.

 ### 📖 License